IVDgenomicslab/IVDgenomics.github.io/index.md

 #### Prediction

-To make scDetect-Cancer easy to use, all steps were integrated into one function -- scDetect-Cancer().
+To make scDetect-Cancer easy to use, all steps were integrated into one function -- scDetect-Cancer.

 Here, we used Melanoma reference dataset (without tumor cells) as the training dataset to predcit the cell types in a melanoma test dataset.